Sage-Bionetworks/DianAppDataTools-Java/README.md

 # Project setup

-Before you can run the code, your environment must have the following environmental variables set first:
+Before you can run the DataMigration class code, your environment must have the following environmental variables set first:

 ## Required
 **BR_EMAIL** - Your email to sign into the Arc Validation or DIAN bridge project